We work hard to provide a friendly, accessible environment for all our visitors and the widest possible access to our trails, buildings and events.

-Our friendly staff at the Information Point in the Visitor Centre are happy to help advise you on the best routes available to suit your needs to make the most of your visit.
+Our friendly Rangers at the Information Point in the Visitor Centre are happy to help advise you on the best routes available to suit your needs to make the most of your visit.

-The Visitor Centre is approx 100m from the Visitor Centre along a tarmac footpath which is fairly smooth however there are some short sections where the gradient is 10% or more.
+The Visitor Centre is approx 100m from the car park along a tarmac footpath which is fairly smooth however there are some short sections where the gradient is 10% or more.
 Access to the Visitor Centre is through wide automatic doors.